ctabin/jchess/README.md

 This API does NOT provide any chess engine for position analysis.
 However, this API could be very easily used by an engine to do such task.

+The main features of this API are:
+- Standard chess rules
+- Custom positions
+- PGN import
+- PGN export
+- Game metadata

 ## Installation (maven)

 Use the following dependency in your `pom.xml`: